 CASC/ACSS Conference 2019

-David is also an avid photographer, using the camera as a tool for self-psychology, and conducting workshops on creativity and spirituality.
+David is the author of Beyond Surviving: Cancer and your Spiritual Journey , and an avid photographer, using the camera as a tool for self-psychology, and conducting workshops on creativity and spirituality.
 An advisor for provincial and federal cancer initiatives, David lectures throughout Canada on meaning in suffering, the wisdom of grief, mindfulness, death and dying, compassion fatigue and integrative spirituality.

-He is author, co-author, or co-editor of 7 Books
+He is author, co-author, or co-editor of seven books.

 - The Stories We Are: An Essay on Self-Creation (University of Toronto Press, 1995/2014)